-Its very lucrative to start & build an Online marketplace in today’s ‘internet era’.
-It helps you be at the ‘center’ of the action and benefit from the growth of entire online ecosystem.
+It’s very lucrative to start & build an Online marketplace in today’s ‘internet era’.
+It helps you be at the ‘center’ of the action and benefit from the growth of the entire online ecosystem.

-First of all create a broad structure of what would be the marketplace, like sellers, buyers, products, commissions, geography, political situation, competitors, buyer behavior, seller behavior, etc. To sum up, you need to have a clear marketplace model.
+First of all, create a broad structure of what would be your e-marketplace, like sellers, buyers, products, commissions, geography, political situation, competitors, buyer behavior, seller behavior, etc. To sum up, you need to have a clear marketplace model.

 The objective of the marketplace must also be set at this stage.